The role of time and space in ISR and OODA (incident response) integration.

 Thus, the concept of SA includes perception, comprehension, and projection of situational information, as well as temporal and spatial components.

-Drones have found to be highly effective and increasingly popular shrinking time and space in ISR applications in response to detected incidents when time is of the essence to achieve, or maintain, competitive SA that is reliable and consistent, before the ‘state’ of SA changes from one significant state to the other.
+Drones have found to be highly effective and increasingly popular shrinking time and space in ISR applications.
+Especially in response to detected incidents when time is of the essence to achieve, or maintain, competitive, reliable and consistent SA, before the ‘state’ of SA changes from one significant state to the other (see above).
 The diagramme below shows the integration of SA with the OODA(Observe, Orient, Decide and Act) loop.

-Prompt feedback on a situation is crucial to ensure the best-informed responses and sensors housed on low altitude UAV platforms are frequently used to obtain such remote situational feedback
+Prompt feedback on a situation is crucial to ensure the best-informed responses.
+Sensors housed on low altitude UAV platforms can achieve such remote situational feedback

 Average drones speeds

-Currently the inherent design of most commercially available small UAV quadcopters allow speeds in the range of about 60km/hour and often have flight times of less than 30 minutes, which means they have outbound flight times of less than 15 minutes.
+Currently the inherent design of most commercially available small UAV quadcopters allow speeds in the range of about 60km/hour.
+These often have flight times of less than 30 minutes.
+This means they have outbound flight times of less than 15 minutes.

-There are some long range drone manufacturers that produce drones that can achieve 60 minute flight times with 30 minute outbound flight times and a select few long range specialists that can muster a 60 minute out bound flight time.
+There are some long range drone manufacturers that produce drones that can achieve 60 minute flight times with 30 minute outbound flight times.
+A select few long range specialists that can muster a 60 minute out bound flight time.

 Scenario: Searching for Human targets on the ground